vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 By: [Pablo Carranza](https://plus.google.com/107285164064863645881?rel=author) | [vDevices](http://vdevices.com/)

+### This Project's Purpose

+To provide a simple way for Windows &amp; Mac users to create a Linux sandbox on their local machine.

-### Introduction
+## Introduction

-Many unsatisfied Windows users find themselves yearning for more.
-Some Mac OS X users develop an itch for tinkering with open source tools.
-Yet, they either (i) don't have the cash flow to pick up a Linux box or (ii) the technical expertise to create a dual boot environment &ndash; that is, a partition on their local hard drive, from which to boot an Ubuntu Desktop environment.
+For many years, there were barriers surrounding the many unsatisfied Windows users finding themselves yearning for more and Mac OS X users that developed an itch for tinkering with open source tools.
+Namely, they:

+* didn't have the cash-flow to pick up a Linux box; or
+* the technical expertise to create a dual boot environment &ndash; that is, a partition on their local hard drive, from which to boot a Linux Desktop environment.

 Well, ladies 'n gentlemen ... drum roll, please ...

-## Purpose

-To provide a simple way for Windows &amp; Mac users to create a Linux sandbox on their local machine.

 ## Meet Vagrant

-[Vagrant](http://www.vagrantup.com) is a cross-platform, open-source tool for building and distributing development environments.
+[Vagrant](http://www.vagrantup.com) is a cross-platform, open-source tool for building and distributing computing environments.
 It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine that is sandboxed away from your local environment.

 ## How to Use